Mental Health & Wedding Musicians: Hidden Pressures Behind the Gigs

 “We used to play around 20 weddings a year in Italy and France.
 Now it’s five or six at most.
 It’s still possible, just not as easy as before.” — drummer with a FixTheMusic band.

-36 percent of surveyed FixTheMusic musicians said they have seen a drop in EU bookings since Brexit, and 22 percent have shifted their business models to focus entirely on domestic work.
+36 per cent of surveyed FixTheMusic musicians said they have seen a drop in EU bookings since Brexit, and 22 per cent have shifted their business models to focus entirely on domestic work.
+Our own platform data confirms this downward trend: confirmed EU bookings for UK-based bands fell from 1,614 in 2023 to 1,059 in 2025 — a 34% decline over just two years, with the sharpest drop coming in 2024-25.

 Anxiety About the Future